-Score voting has not been used in public governmental elections in the U.S. to date, although it is used by the Green Party of Utah to elect party officers.
+Score voting has not been used in any U.S. public governmental elections.
+The Green Party of Utah, however, uses it to elect party officers.

-In this election, candidates Connie Chan and David Lee campaigned together in the final days of the campaign, asking voters to rank them as first and second choice because they would both “fight for our Chinese American community”.
-In the final round of the election when Lee was eliminated, just enough of Lee voters preferred Chan to deliver her a narrow victory to Chan.
+In this election, candidates Connie Chan and David Lee campaigned together in the final days of the campaign, asking voters to rank them as their first and second choices because they would both “fight for our Chinese American community.”
+Lee was eliminated in the final round, and just enough of his voters preferred Chan, delivering her a narrow victory.

-Chan and Lee could employ such a strategy because RCV allows voters to rank backup choices without fear that it would harm their first choice.
+This strategy worked because RCV allows voters to rank backup choices without fear that doing so will undermine their first choice.

 Had this election used score voting, more Lee voters would likely have abstained from assigning scores to later choices, denying Chan the ability to consolidate support and win the race — and build political power for her community.